 Fixed Rate Saver

-Get a great interest rate Earn between 0.70% AER/gross and 0.85% AER/gross, depending on the term you choose
+Get a fixed rate of interest for the duration of the term.
+Earn between 0.45% AER / gross and 0.50% AER / gross, depending on the term you choose

-Close early if you need to Provided the deposit is under £50,000, you can close the account early for a fee of 90 days’ interest.
+Close early if you need to.
+Provided the deposit is under £50,000, you can close the account early for a fee of 90 days’ interest.
 Do bear in mind that depending on when the withdrawal is made, you may get back less than you originally invested.
-If the deposit is over £50,000, you can't close your account or withdraw any money until the end of the deposit term
+If the deposit is £50,000 or over, you can't close your account or withdraw any money until the end of the deposit term

 Apply for a Fixed Rate Saver

 Know how much you’ll earn right from the start

 Please read the important product information and check eligibility before you apply.

 Looking to reinvest?